 La Paz Group started working in 2010 under contract to Muthoot Leisure & Hospitality Services (MLHS).
-The initial scope of work was to establish a roadmap for MLHS to expand from three local properties into a globally recognized brand.
+The initial scope of work was to establish a roadmap for MLHS to create a globally recognized brand hospitality brand.
 By early 2011 the plan was set in motion with a focus on new properties, and a new name that would affiliate all the properties in MLHS’s portfolio.

 Raxa Collective was the name chosen by George M. George, Executive Director of MLHS, and Crist & Amie Inman, partners in La Paz Group.

 As the owner of properties pioneering sustainable tourism in the Western Ghats and in the Backwaters, for George the name Raxa Collective resonated with his company’s tangible commitments to conservation.
 Raxa, derived from the sanskrit word for protector/guardian, reflected the intent; collective reflected the process.

 A joint venture named Raxa Collective Pvt.
 Ltd., equally owned by MLHS and La Paz Group, was incorporated in India in 2011.
 This organization’s core purpose was established to map onto La Paz Group’s signature work, entrepreneurial conservation.
 Raxa Collective’s hospitality businesses were to adhere to this purpose–a group of professionals developing and managing hospitality businesses whose profits would be invested in the conservation of natural and cultural patrimony.